psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "But all he said to me was, '*I am Judas!*'

-"Well, I said, to comfort him, ' Sure, it's not such a bad name in itself, though I am knowing some which have a more home-like sound.'
+"Well, I said, to comfort him, 'Sure, it's not such a bad name in itself, though I am knowing some which have a more home-like sound.'
 But no, it was no good.

 "' I am Judas.
 And because I sold the Son of God for five pieces of silver . . .'

-"But here I interrupted him and said, — ' Sure, now, Neil — I mean, Judas — it was eight times five.'
+"But here I interrupted him and said, — 'Sure, now, Neil — I mean, Judas — it was eight times five.'
 Yet the simpleness of his sorrow prevailed, and I listened with the wet in my eyes.

 "' I am Judas.
 And because I sold the Son of God for five silver shillings.
 He laid upon me all the nameless black sins of the world.
 And that is why I am bearing them till the Day of Days.' "